PritamMG/GPG-based-Points-to-Analysis/README.md

 This produces the output of the analysis in file`result.233i.gpg`.
 Please refer to the file [`HOW_TO_READ_GPG_DUMP`](HOW_TO_READ_GPG_DUMP.md) for interpreting the data dumped by the implementation.

 The above steps have been tested on Ubuntu Ubuntu 14.04, Ubuntu 16.04, and Ubuntu 18.04, all running on x86_64.
+In some cases, the machines didn't have `g++-multilib` installed and hence the compilation did not work.
+Installing `g++-multilib` solved the problem.

 Some Options Available for Running the Implementation
 ------------------------------------------------------